DaelonSuzuka/Skein/docs/dialog.md

 ## Code execution
-Diagraph supports arbitrary code execution using { } and {{ }}.
+Skein supports arbitrary code execution using { } and {{ }}.
 It will attempt to parse and execute anything inside curly braces.

 Anything inside double curly braces is parsed, executed, and the return value is printed to the dialog box.